1. What’s your story? Where are you from?

 My ultimate goal is to produce a larger graphic novel.
 I have already done two small zines this year and I am hoping to build on that experience by improving my drawing skills and become a better storyteller.

 9. What about in ten?

 Be a full-time freelancer with at least a few solid publications.

 10. What do you hope to achieve with your art?

 I believe that artists can have an influence on this world.
-Apart from earning the money to pay my bills, I would love my art to become inspiration for at least a few people.
-For instance in my very first book Vanishing Nature I wrote about the environment degradation.
+Apart from earning the money to pay my bills, I would love my art to become the inspiration for at least a few people.
+For instance, in my very first book Vanishing Nature, I wrote about environmental degradation.
 I’d like to get people’s attention on some important issues and get them involved in areas they care about.

 11. Now, tell us a little more about you as a person: what is your favourite food?